osfree-project/osfree/README.md

 PParser from FPK used as UNI2H tool base

+TWIN library/WINE
-TWIN library as win16 base
+as win16 base

 MINSTALL by KIEWITZ